duckietown/docs-brown/book/doc-sky/75-localization-slam/30-local-assignment.md

 implementation of the code as long as your solutions work.

 ## Testing
-To test the functionality of your localization code, you may fly the drone while running "rosrun pidrone_project_your_github_name student_run_localization.py" in the vision window.
+To test the functionality of your localization code, you may fly the drone while running

+    rosrun project_localization_yourGithubName student_run_localization.py

+in the vision window.
 Follow the Mapping and Localization instructions in the operations manual to see how to change the map.
 You should see poses printed out which correspond to the drone's position over the map.

 You may also use animate_particle_filter.py to view the animation of your particle filter.
 Print the (x,y) pose of each particle on separate lines in a text file to be read by animate_particle_filter, put x and y pose coordinates on separate lines.
 Make sure you adjust animate_particle_filter.py to reflect the number of particles you are using! (using the visualizer here is optional)